anastasiamexa/Foodies/README.md

 ## Tech
 For this application we used the Visual Studio environment using ASP.NET technology.
 The database used is PostgreSQL.
 In addition, Spoonacular API (https://spoonacular.com/food-api) was used to find the recipes/wines via JSON requests.
+Finally, we used the Nicepage platform for the UI.

 ## Documentation
 The file [Documentation.pdf](https://github.com/anastasiamexa/Foodies/blob/main/Documentation.pdf) contains a detailed description of the methods used to create the application an a user manual (in Greek).